lammps/lammps/doc/src/fix_press_langevin.rst

          Pdamp = pressure damping parameter
-       *flip* value = *yes* or *no* = allow or disallow box flips when it becomes highly skewed *couple* = *none* or *xyz* or *xy* or *yz* or *xz* *mass* value = Mass of the barostat fictious particle *temp* values = Tstart, Tstop, seed
+       *flip* value = *yes* or *no* = allow or disallow box flips when it becomes highly skewed *couple* = *none* or *xyz* or *xy* or *yz* or *xz* *friction* value = Friction coefficient for the barostat *temp* values = Tstart, Tstop, seed
        Tstart, Tstop = target temperature used for the barostat at start/end of run seed = seed of the random number generator